wuduhren/leetcode-python/README.md

 https://github.com/wuduhren/leetcode-python

 # Roadmap
-1. This [list](https://docs.google.com/spreadsheets/d/1SbpY-04Cz8EWw3A_LBUmDEXKUMO31DBjfeMoA0dlfIA/edit#gid=126913158) is made by **huahua**, I found this on his [youtube](https://www.youtube.com/user/xxfflower/videos).

-2. I found it make sense to do similar problem together, so that we can recognize the problem faster when we encounter a new one.
+I found it make sense to do similar problem together, so that we can recognize the problem faster when we encounter a new one.

 ### Two Pointers
 |  Id | Name | Difficulty | Comments |